vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

    <'BLOSUM62,cpREV,Dayhoff,DCMut,FLU,HIVb,HIVw,JTT,JTTDCMut,LG,mtART,mtMAM,mtREV,mtZOA,Poisson,PMB,rtREV,VT,WAG'>
 ```

-In addition, if **-T high**, *run_get_phylomarkers_pipeline.sh* will launch -N <integer> [default: 5] independent IQT searches on the supermatrix of concatenated top-scoring markers.
+- In addition, if **-T high**, *run_get_phylomarkers_pipeline.sh* will launch -N <integer> [default: 5] independent IQT searches on the supermatrix of concatenated top-scoring markers.

-After selecting the best substitution model, which includes taking care of among-site rate variation, IQ-TREE will search for the best tree, including bootstrapping with the **UFBoot2 ultrafast bootstrapping algorithm** [(Hoang et al. 2017)](https://www.ncbi.nlm.nih.gov/pubmed/29077904) and estimation of **approximate Bayes branch support values**.
+- After selecting the best substitution model, which includes taking care of among-site rate variation, IQ-TREE will search for the best tree, including bootstrapping with the **UFBoot2 ultrafast bootstrapping algorithm** [(Hoang et al. 2017)](https://www.ncbi.nlm.nih.gov/pubmed/29077904) and estimation of **approximate Bayes branch support values**.

-The following are example *run_get_phylomarkers_pipeline.sh* invocations to perform IQ-TREE searches.
+##### Example *run_get_phylomarkers_pipeline.sh* invocations to perform IQ-TREE searches.
 Note that as of version 1.9.10 (January 1st, 2018), the script calls IQ-TREE 1.6.1 with the **-fast flag** enabled for maximal speed.

 ```
 # 1. Default IQ-TREEE run (-T medium), evaluating the corresponding set models during gene-tree searches and evaluating the base GTR model  on the concatenated DNA supermatrix, using a single search